ssakhash/Vision-Transformer-using-PyTorch/README.md

 - 'mlp_dim': The dimensionality of the feed-forward neural network inside the transformer.
 - 'channels': The number of channels in the input images (3 for RGB images).
 - 'dropout': The dropout rate.
+- 'weight_decay': The coefficient for L2 regularization in the Adam optimizer.

 ## Contributing
 Contributions to this repository are welcome.
 You can contribute by opening an issue or by creating a pull request.